imsut/imsut.github.io/_posts/2015-11-22-clock_gettime-in-hotspot.md

 vm/runtime/thread.cpp
 {% endhighlight %}

 The first few files are to support java's `System.nanoTime()` and for GC.
 So let's ignore them.
-I'll look into share/vm/memory/XXX and share/vm/runtime/{safepoint,thread}.cpp next.
+I'll look into vm/{memory,runtime} next.